keskim1111/network-analysis/README.md

    ```bash
    $ git clone https://github.com/keskim1111/network-analysis.git
    ```
-2. Make sure to have a C compiler on your computer
+2. Make sure to have a C compiler on your computer and run:
     ```bash
     cd algorithms/newman_lp_critical
     make